 Yes, the city centre in Madrid can be quite pricey, but that doesn’t mean there are no alternatives.
 The further out of the centre expats search, the more affordable and modern apartments become.
 The houses and condominiums are also bigger in the suburbs.

-Staying in Madrid's city centre is, as is the case in most world metros, extremely expensive.
+Staying in Madrid’s city centre is, as is the case in most world metros, eye-wateringly expensive.
 Its low supply and high demand drive prices through the roof.
-Added to that, living spaces might be beautiful and old, but the maintenance can be poor, often resulting in apartment blocks that are somewhat dilapidated and in need of a face lift.
+Added to that, living spaces might be beautiful and antique, but the maintenance can be poor, often resulting in apartment blocks that are somewhat dilapidated and in need of a facelift.

 Working in Madrid

 Madrid is the country’s geographic and industrial heart, with many large multinational corporations setting up their headquarters in the capital.
-Major employers are usually in the financial, engineering and IT fields, while the city's biggest sector is the service industry.
+Major employers are usually in the financial, engineering and ICT fields, while the city’s most significant sector is the service industry.